sktime/sktime/.github/PULL_REQUEST_TEMPLATE.md

 #### Any other comments?
 <!--
 We value all user contributions, no matter how minor they are.
-Please be aware that we are a loose team of volunteers; assistance handling other issues is very welcome.
-If we are slow to review your PR (>3 working days), feel free to let us know on the sktime discord.
+If you have any questions, feel free to post in the dev-chat on the sktime discord https://discord.com/invite/54ACzaFsn7.
+If we are slow to review (>3 working days), feel likewise free to ping us on discord.
 Thank you for your understanding during the review process.
 -->

 #### PR checklist